Indiana University, School of Art, Architecture + Design

 All candidates should have

-- Demonstrated record of (or potential for) art and design research
+- Demonstrated record of (or potential for) digital design/fabrication research

-- Demonstrated record of (or potential for) leadership in core/fundamentals design teaching
+- Demonstrated record of (or potential for) leadership in digital design/fabrication teaching

 Additional Qualifications include

-- Professional experience architecture or exhibition record in Fine Art
+- Professional experience architecture or exhibition and publication record

 - Experience in teaching

 Salary commensurate with experience